 During Geoff’s and my visit to Newcastle in 2012, to do some Rundle family research, we also met up with Geoff’s first cousin Peter Rundle, his wife Myra and another first cousin, Elizabeth Rundle and had a lovely lunch down at the new Docklands area.
 Peter and Elizabeth are both keen Rundle family researchers.

 I am indebted to Peter Rundle for his kindly sharing his entire research collection and loaning it to me so I could photocopy it; this was something I truly appreciated.
 Peter is the son of Nelson David Rundle and Elizabeth is the daughter of Richard Lindsay Rundle.
-Thus it was three first cousins who were meeting for the first time in many years, lunched together and caught up on family news and history.
+Thus it was three first cousins who were meeting for the first time in many years, lunching together and catching up on family news and history.
 We had such a happy day discussing the family’s falling out with Philip Rundle, wondering why it had happened, trying to explain the reasons and to a great part, repairing this Rundle family rift and clearing up some of the myths!

 The reverse side of the Rundle’s grave finds the grave of her son Nelson David Rundle, died, 26 Feb 1969.
 His wife Marguerite Helen Rita Rundle died two years earlier on 5 Aug 1967.